Purple Heart hero receives new home - NewsBreak

 After being nominated by a friend he met just one time 18 years ago, Barkalow now has a fully adapted, wheelchair-accessible home, one he can only describe as “a gift from God.”

 During the unveiling at the Nature’s Cove community, Barkalow was described by close ones as the “epitome of a special forces soldier.”
-Along with several heart-warming testimonies from ones close to the family, the Barkalows were also serenaded by Grammy award-winning artist Lee Greenwood.Madison County hosts 2022 Armed Forces Celebration Week
+Along with several heart-warming testimonies from ones close to the family, the Barkalows were also serenaded by Grammy award-winning artist Lee Greenwood.Georgia TikTok influencer under pressure after allegations surface regarding minors

 After touring the newly built home, Barkalow had a tough time mincing words.
 As the Purple Heart medal recipient finally found the words Barkalow conveyed the moment as “overwhelming.”